kosli-dev/cli/docs.kosli.com/content/tutorials/get_familiar_with_Kosli.md

          Fingerprint: 2bcabc23b45489fb0885d69a06ba1d648aeda973fae7bb981bafbb884165e514
 ```

-## Step 6: Report expected deployment of the artifact
+## Step 6: Report expected deployment of the Artifact

-Before you run the nginx docker image (the artifact) on your docker host, you need to report
+Before you run the nginx docker image (the Artifact) on your docker host, you need to report
 to Kosli your intention of deploying that image.
 This allows Kosli to match what you
-expect to run in your environment with what is actually running, and flag any mismatches.
+*expect* to run in your environment with what is *actually* running, and flag any mismatches.

 ```shell {.command}
 kosli expect deployment nginx:1.21 \